vcannataro/ECfitbitR/README.md

 1. Open R
 2. Click File –\> New Document (or whatever the equivalent is in your operating system).
 3. Copy and paste the following into the document.
+You may be prompted to select a “mirror” server to download the packages from—choose either the top one or whatever location is closest to you (this mattered more when download speed was highly dependent on distance to servers).

 <!-- end list -->